History of homeland security in the United States: Civil War 1861-1865

 The United States government made it a high priority to keep Britain and France from recognizing the Confederacy—threatening war if they did so.
 The Union diplomacy was successful.
 In late 1861 the Union Navy seized a British ship and took off Confederate diplomats.
 Union public opinion celebrated but London strongly objected and sent soldiers to Canada.
 Lincoln sent the diplomats back and the Trent Affair ended quietly.
 The Confederacy falsely believed that "Cotton is King" and that Britain and France would intervene to protect the cotton supply.
-Ther French government wanted to intervene, but needed British help.
+The French government wanted to intervene, but needed British help.
 Top officials in London favored the Confederacy, but realized that much of its food supply came from the North, and in a war the Union navy would sink much of the British merchant fleet. wanted British and French intervention, but its diplomacy was poor.
 Its main success was borrowing some cash used to spread propaganda, and in getting Britain to build a warship "CSS Alabama" that captured American merchant ships.
 After the war London paid Washington $15.5 million for the damages.